daudmalik06/ReconFalcon/README.md

 ## Introduction
-A small Php application to fetch archive url snapshots from archive.org.
+A small Php application to scan list of urls for live and non reachable urls.
-using it you can fetch complete list of snapshot urls of any year or complete list of all years possible.
 Made Specially for penetration testing purpose.
-**This application is powered by [WMB-Scrapper](https://github.com/daudmalik06/WMB-Scrapper)**